 As well as the youth centre, Y Sort it provides outreach work to make sure their services are equally accessible to all children and young people in West Dunbartonshire, particularly those in more rural communities.
 This is delivered through the Mobile Information Cyber Station (MICS), a bus which has laptops for internet access, a room for one to one sessions, and space for workshops.
 The project engages and consults with children and young people through social media and social networking and young people can use MICS to talk to Y Sort it workers about a range of issues including mental health, relationships, and bullying.

 The Care Inspectorate has praised the project for successfully supporting young people to achieve positive outcomes.

-• Read the Care Inspectorate's report on Y Sort It.22
+- Find out more about Y Sort It.21 - Read the Care Inspectorate's report on Y Sort It.22